Takes the pressure

 A larger telescope with a correspondingly larger intra-endoscope working channel and larger, stronger instruments were necessary for the more extensive bone and ligament resection necessitated in this operation.
 The VERTEBRIS stenosis Instrument Set is complemented by the universal motor system and a variety of rigid and articulated burrs.

 In interlaminar surgery, the access to the spinal canal is done via the posterior interlaminar window.
 The dilator is guided directly to the flavum ligament with a dilator without prior puncture.
-After placing the working sleeve over the dilator, the operation is performed through the high-resolution HD diskoscope under continuous irrigation.
+After placing the working sleeve over the dilator, the operation is performed through the high-resolution 4K diskoscope under continuous irrigation.
 The functionality of the components of the access system and the instruments are precisely coordinated.
 It even allows to pass through the ligamentum flavum and the nerve root with minimal traumatization.

 With special manual instruments and a variety of high-speed burrs available, bone parts of spinal stenoses can be resected under a full-endoscopic view.

-- High resolution HD endoscopes with shorter working length and increased irrigation rate for full-endoscopic interlaminar approach stenosis surgery.
+- High resolution endoscopes with shorter working length and increased irrigation rate for full-endoscopic interlaminar approach stenosis surgery.

 - Endoscope adapter to control the distance between endoscope and working sleeve for more ergonomic operation.